giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 that it can see the server as an ANE on which it can query relevant properties.

-Further elaboration will be provided in next versions of this document.
+Further elaboration will be provided in future versions of this document.

 ## Definition of Flavors in ALTO Property Map